Truckee, CA

 Enter "the dryer".
 As I mentioned before, I began to wake up as I felt Edna violently swerving side-to-side.
 Tires were screeching and I could hear metal straining to keep Marge and Edna connected.
 Then the roof turned into the floor as we flipped over and the true violence began.
 Edna landed on her feet - it appears she did one full flip.
 Airbags were everywhere.
 Marge ended up on her roof, flat as a pancake.

 Once the dryer stopped, everything is still kind of a blur for me.
 I heard voices asking if I was okay.
 Homer and Max were yelping.
 Max bolted out the shattered window and ran off into the desert, not sure what had just happened but damn sure he wanted to get the hell away from it.
+We drove all night and arrived at Mt.
+Rushmore just after dawn.
+We did the "Clark Griswold" tour and loaded up into Edna to continue our journey to Black Rock City.
+We inhaled a yummy meal at Sonic, Farhad took the wheel, Mick settled into the front passenger seat and I loaded my lazy ass into the back of Edna to take a nap with Homer and Max.

 We spent the next 4-5 hours at this location, baking in the Wyoming sun.
 Turns out we were in the Middle of Nowhere, Wyoming, population zero.
 We found out that the closest dot on the map (New Castle) was about 45 miles away.
 Gillette, the only city of any size nearby, was about 70 miles away.
 While several cars stopped to help us, it took about 45 minutes for the police to arrive.